Strykar/Strykar/README.md

 I come to this through a long background in Linux and BSD systems and network engineering - Slackware 3.1 through to production Kubernetes and eBPF.

+In my spare time I contribute to the [ArchWiki](https://wiki.archlinux.org/title/Special:Contributions/Strykar), mostly removing things that no longer work and maintain packages on the [AUR](https://aur.archlinux.org/packages?K=Strykar&SeB=m).